 With its manicured roadside gardens, hefty price tags and lack of suspicious street smells, Singapore is more like the South East Asian version of Sydney.
-But maybe that’s why Australians love the city… It’s Asia without grit.
+But maybe that’s why Australians love the city... it’s Asia without grit.

 No Bintang singlets here boys.
 This city oozes wealth, fashion and austerity.
-Don’t worry though, Birkenstocks are cool now and with all the walking you’ll be doing, you’ll be glad they are!
+Don’t worry though, Birkenstocks are cool now and with all the walking you’ll be doing, you’ll be glad they are.

 Head over to Boat Quay and choose among the many bars and restaurants for dinner and drinks then pop your bathers on and cool down in your hotel pool.

-Buy a selfie stick and wander through Arab Street and Haji Lane.
+Get ready to snap some killer 'Grams along Arab Street and Haji Lane.
 Once your feet feel hot and bothered, go get pampered at The Nail Social, a social enterprise training and employing local underprivileged women.